Learn / Blog / Article

 1. Establish your analysis goals

-Start by deciding the key questions you want to answer with your survey data.
-This will help you determine which data to analyze, and in which order.
+Start by deciding the key research questions you want to answer with your survey data.
+This will help you determine which data points to analyze, and in which order.

 2. Remove any incomplete or unreliable data